allielopez03/LeetCode-344/README.md

 This will be where I post my answers to the leetcode problems I practice starting with strings to ending with sorting and Hashmaps etc.

-Hope you enjoy I work I provide.
+Hope you enjoy the work I provide.

 - Allie